Datasources

 How to Add a Datasource

-Basic Datasource properties are the properties common to most Datasource types.
-This table provides information on what to enter for each property.
+Basic datasource properties are the properties common to most datasource types.
+This table provides information about such properties.

 Property | Description | Requirement |